ruitaiS/javascript-exercises/README.md

 *snakeCase -> Mostly straightforward, but the camelcase test was a real thinker; ended up writing a function to split it along the "hump" (eg. the transition from lower to upper case) to pass to replace().
 Very useful going into the pig_latin exercise, as it required similar finagling with replace().

-*pig_latin -> Really proud of this one.
+*pig_latin -> Really proud of this one!
 Got very intimately familiar with the reduce() and replace() functions to write some nice one-liners.

 -----------------------------------------------------------------------------------------------------------------------------
 These are a series of javascript exercises intended to be used alongside the curriculum at 'The Odin Project'  They start very simply, but get more involved as you progress through them.